Bed Bug Heat Treatment Methods Compared

 Add canine verification to your treatment bundle for an additional fee.
 Call (866) 760-0116 to include this service with your booking.

-Silica gel dust (like CimeXa) is one of the most underutilized tools in bed bug control.
-Unlike chemical pesticides that bed bugs can develop resistance to, silica works mechanically—and bugs cannot evolve around physics.
+Overall, silica gel dust (like CimeXa) is one of the most underutilized tools in bed bug control.
+However, unlike chemical pesticides that bed bugs can develop resistance to, silica works mechanically — and, as a result, bugs cannot evolve around physics.

 How Silica Dust Works

-Silica gel is made of extremely fine particles of silicon dioxide.
-When a bed bug walks through silica dust:
+Basically, silica gel is made of extremely fine particles of silicon dioxide.
+Specifically, when a bed bug walks through silica dust:

 - The dust adheres to the bug's waxy exoskeleton